Instagram Image Size & Dimensions for 2019 (+ Free Infographic!)

 Instagram Square Photos

-Despite Instagram’s move into portrait and landscape photos, square continues to be a popular orientation on Instagram.
+Despite Instagram’s move into horizontal and vertical photos, square continues to be a popular choice on Instagram.

 So how do you optimize for square?

 Well, first of all, you’ll want to make sure that your photo has an aspect ratio of 1:1 (or as close as possible!).
 Otherwise, parts of your photo might be cropped.

 We also recommend making your square photos 1080px by 1080px in size.
 That way, when Instagram compresses the file, the version that’s displayed on Instagram should be close to 600px by 600px.

 View this post on Instagram